aaoeclipse/scp-webscrapper/README.md

 # SCP Web Scrapper
+SCP Web Scrapper parse the number of scp with threads and generates a csv file or it can also save it in a sqlite file.

+# Why?
 This project is aimed to facilitate the access to the SCP foundation archives.
-This is one step of many to which it's used to generate an API for developers to access the SCP without having the hassle of web scrapping.

-# Workflow Entire Project
-1. SCP Web Scrapper
+For developers and data scientists it will be great to have the scp foundation archives in a easy to access way in order to extract useful information.

 # Setup
 1. python => 3